Glossary of AI film terms

 What is parallel production?

-Parallel production is a workflow where script, look development, casting, locations, shot planning, and review assets move forward at the same time.
-Instead of waiting for one stage to finish before starting the next, each stage shares the same project context.
+Parallel production is a workflow where script, look, cast, locations, and shots all move forward at the same time inside one shared project context.

 What is character consistency?

-Character consistency means the same character remains recognisable across wide shots, close-ups, rewrites, alternate takes, and localized versions.
-The character's identity, costume rules, and key reference images stay attached to every downstream shot.
+Character consistency means the same character remains recognisable across wide shots, close-ups, rewrites, and localised versions of an AI-generated film or ad.

 What is visual continuity?

-Visual continuity is the preservation of style, lighting, geography, props, wardrobe, and story state across a sequence.
-In AI video workflows, continuity depends on carrying the same visual rules from the moodboard into locations, cast, frames, and cuts.
+Visual continuity is the preservation of style, lighting, geography, props, wardrobe, and story state across a sequence of AI-generated shots.

 What is shot inheritance?

-Localized versioning is the creation of market-specific versions of a campaign, trailer, or episode.
-It can include language changes, cultural references, regional offers, casting choices, framing, and format changes while preserving the core concept.
+Localised versioning is the creation of market-specific versions of a campaign, trailer, or episode — language, casting, framing, and format adapted per region.

 What is a locked cast?

-A locked cast is a set of approved character references, roles, costumes, and performance constraints that downstream shots must use.
-Once a cast member is locked, later frames and reels should inherit that approved identity.
+A locked cast is a set of approved character references, roles, costumes, and performance constraints that downstream AI-generated shots must use.

 What is prompt drift?

-Prompt drift is the loss of creative intent as a team repeatedly rewrites prompts across separate generations.
-Small wording changes can alter style, identity, framing, or story details even when the team is trying to make a minor adjustment.
+Prompt drift is the loss of creative intent as a team repeatedly rewrites prompts across separate AI generations — small wording changes that quietly move the project off-brief.

 What is a reference library?

-A reference library is the shared collection of approved images, looks, locations, characters, palette notes, and production examples that guide generation.
-In structured workflows, references are attached to the stages that need them.
+A reference library is the shared collection of approved images, looks, locations, characters, and palette notes that guides AI-generated production.

 What is a first cut?

-A first cut is the earliest assembled version of a video or sequence that can be reviewed as a coherent piece.
-It does not need final polish, but it should show structure, pacing, visual direction, and the core idea.
+A first cut is the earliest assembled version of a video or sequence that can be reviewed as a coherent piece — structure, pacing, and visual direction in one playable file.